- Who we are

 Do I need to send you my prototype?

 No. Your online application is enough.
-There is also the opportunity to use your video to show your prototype.
+There is also the opportunity to use your video to show your prototype, which we would suggest helps to bring your application to life if it is possible.

 Is it ok if my product is integrated with technology or connected to an app to work?

-Yes but it cannot be completely technology based.
-For example, previous applicant and awardee, Ding, had a connected doorbell where the main product linked up to a smart phone to work.
+Yes, but it cannot be completely technology based.
+For example, previous applicant and awardee, Alie, a compact, malleable controller that responds to the most minute hand movements.

 No. We only support ideas that will become physical products.